 Taking the statement – questions for your client

-We suggest these lines of questioning to help a client understand what they can be asked as a protection claim or trafficking case is assessed.
-The questions here reflect parts of the definitions around protection claims, identification of victims of trafficking, and pick up on points we have seen arise in Home Office interviews, refusal letters and appeal determinations.
+We suggest the following lines of questioning to reflect what the decision maker will need to know when your client’s protection claim or trafficking case is being assessed.
+The questions here reflect the legal tests that apply to protection claims and in regard to the identification of victims of trafficking, and pick up on points we have seen arise in Home Office interviews, refusal letters and appeal determinations.

 ‘Victims of gender based persecution